Jithin-S-Sunny/AMR-classification/README.md

 # AMR-surveillance
+This interactive dashboard visualizes the global distribution of pathogen isolates and SNP (Single Nucleotide Polymorphism) clusters submitted to NCBI.
+Built using Leaflet.js and PapaParse, the map allows users to explore isolate counts and SNP cluster diversity by country.
+Data has been preprocessed into compact CSV files for faster loading and smoother browser performance.
+Users can toggle between views using the sidebar and view country-specific counts via popups on the map.
+The project is hosted via GitHub Pages and designed for real-time exploration of pathogen surveillance data.
 This workflow outlines a collection of tools utilised to first predict, presence and absence of genes followed by finding mutations in them and then geography

 ## Workflow